 A graduate from the University of Guelph with an Honours degree in Animal and Poultry Science and has worked his entire career in agriculture.
 He has held roles at Ontario Swine Improvement and Beef Improvement Ontario as well with the Ontario Ministry of Agriculture’s genetic improvement programs.

-Tim is a founding Trustee of the International Egg Foundation and is currently the Vice-Chair.
+Tim is a founding Trustee and current Chairman of the International Egg Foundation.
 He was appointed Chairman of the International Egg Commission in 2017 and also serves as the Chairman of the Heart for Africa (Canada) Board of Directors and Foundation.
 He is a member of the Heart for Africa United States and Swaziland Board of Directors, and is a past-member of the Egg Industry Center Board of Advisors.

 Tim was awarded the University of Guelph's prestigious Alumni of Honour award in 2018 for his professional and volunteer contributions both nationally and globally.